GSPVK/AniRecomBot/README.md

     - `Main Menu` - Return to the main menu.

 ## Getting started

 Commands in this instruction are provided for Linux.
 If you are using Windows, you can find similar commands in the command block (under the step-by-step instructions) after the '#' comment marker.

+0. You must have firefox installed.
 1. Clone this repository to your local machine.
 2. Create a virtualenv (This step is optional, but highly recommended to avoid dependency conflicts) `python3 -m venv .venv` (You don't need to run it again)